 Or is it?

 If you like shopping malls and lots of stores to choose from, you will have to make about an hour drive.
 The small towns surrounding the lake just don’t have much for big box retailers.
 We do have Lowes, Home Depot, and Wal-Mart, but if you are looking for Old Navy and Bass Pro Shops, get ready for a short road trip.

 Much like shopping, there aren’t a lot of choices for dining if you are looking for the big chains.
 Like most small towns, we have all of the fast food options, but you won’t find Outback or Longhorn Steakhouse here.
 There is a Ruby Tuesday, Applebees, and Red Lobster in nearby Tullahoma however.
-And of course there are several great locally owned restaurants (see some of our favorites in one of our previous blogs).
+And of course there are several great locally owned restaurants (see some of our favorites in our previous blog “Places to Eat Near Tims Ford Lake“).
 So if you just have a craving for that bloomin’ onion at Outback, you will need to drive about an hour.

 TVA and Water Levels

 The Tennessee Valley Authority controls the water levels through the use of dams on man made lakes in Tennessee.
 Summer pool (typically April- mid October) is 888ft.
 Winter pool (mid October – March) usually runs anywhere from 873-875 ft.
 So the water level drops about 15 ft in the winter.
 Why??
 According to the TVA, it is in preparation for spring rains to control flooding downstream.
 Honestly, this has never really made sense to me, but I guess the fine folks over at the TVA are smarter than me.
 Many lakes in Tennessee will experience the same drop in water levels every winter.